NSombekke/Logic-LLM/improved_blogpost.md

 ## <a name="conclusion">Conclusion</a>
 Our experiments show that it is possible to use Logic-LM with open-source language models.
 However the achieved performance with the used SoTA open-source language model (Llama-3) is shown to be lower than the performance of the closed-source GPT models.
 The 8B version of Llama-3  generally performed worse than all GPT models, while the 70B version scored more similarly to GPT 3.5, beating ChatGPT while losing to GPT 4.0.
 It should be noted that once better open-source models become available, they could perform equally as good or better than closed-source models, since the achieved performance is evidently related to the used language model.
 Using this extension it would be easy to switch open-source models, making it easier to use new higher-performing models in the future.

 Using Llama-3 8B we observed that the performance of Logic-LM is significantly worse than the Standard and CoT methods, except on the LogicalDeduction dataset, where Logic-LM performed slightly better.
+With Llama-3 the results of Logic-LM were a little better, but Logic-LM still did not achieve superior performance compared to the baselines.
 This contradicts the findings of the original authors, since they found Logic-LM to outperform the other 2 methods on almost all datasets with all three GPT models.
-This is likely due to a difference in the ability of the model to .
-Moreover the difference could lead to wrong input for the logic solvers, making them unable to correctly solve the problems. (*More analysis will follow in final version*)
+This is likely due to a difference in the ability of the model to convert natural language logic into symbolic logic, making the reasoners unable to correctly solve the problems.

+Furthermore we extended Logic-LM to work with LTL.
+On this logic type Logic-LM had lower performance than the benchmark methods on both Llama-3 versions, while the Standard method performed best.
+It is likely that an improvement in the prompt or self-refinement could boost performance of Logic-LM for this logic.
+Comparing the ability of Llama-3 to convert NL into LTL, it was found that GPT 4.o is significantly better in converting NL than Llama-3.
+Llama-3 70B had a reasonably high accuracy with predefined predicates and achieved much lower accuracy when converting NL.
+This means that with Llama-3 it is better to use predefined predicates than NL.
+GPT 4.o on the other hand performed even higher on NL compared to predefined predicates, making it the preferred model for converting NL to LTL.

 ## Authors' Contributions
 *example*
-- Rens: ...
+- Rens: Wrote part of introduction, results and conclusion about the open-source model.
 - Roos: ...
 - Niels: Implemented the code for Llama models and LTL, acquired all results.
 - Sacha: Implemented LTL, wrote introduction and parts of LTL and the results, revised and structured blogpost.